 Ping — Henrietta Swan Leavitt Makes Standard Candle, Sees Stars

 If you know how much light a particular type of star emits, you have a standard star that can tell you its distance along with its neighbors’.
 With the standard ping utility, users can explore the nodes of their networks.

-By default, Photon systems disable the ping response.
+By default, Photon systems inactivate the ping response.
 Since Bitfusion servers are Photon machines, you may be missing the simplest means of verifying connectivity between nodes.

 With the 3.0.0 release, ping is enabled on Bitfusion servers out of the box.
 A small, but very nice change.

 Pinging a young Alec Guinness in a white suit was easier than in a later, most desperate hour